toshivc/O_C-Phazerville/docs/Backup-and-Restore.md

+# Backup / Restore

 Backup/Restore is a utility that allows you to transfer complete sets of app and/or calibration data to and from your module.
-Possible uses include
+Possible uses include:

 - Transferring app data to a new O_C module,
 - Moving calibration to a replacement Teensy for the same O_C module,